soil-initiative/stacks/proposals/stacks/Overview.md

 Normally `respond $dispatch_tag` would follow a `try` block, per standard exception handling, but in this proposal we also allow it to follow `stack.attach_clear`.
 Furthermore, when used in this manner, the body of the `respond` block can use a special `stack.detach` instruction:
 ```
 stack.detach $responder $rout $label : [ti* tl*] -> unreachable
 ```
 The `$responder` indicates which containing `respond $dispatch_tag` block to detach up to, where `$dispatch_tag` must have output type `[to*]`.
 The `$rout` is a `rout` of type `[ti*] -> [to*]`; it is put on the detached stack in order to handle the stack-switching event, and is configured so that its returned values provide the response for the `respond` block.
-Lastly, control is transferred to the label `$label` *outside* of the `respond` block, where `$label` has type `[tl* stacksegref]`&mdash;the final `stacksegref` is then the reference to the stack that was just detached.
+Lastly, control is transferred to the label `$label` *outside* of the `respond` block, where `$label` has type `[tl* stacksegref]`&mdash;the final `stacksegref` is then the reference to the stack segment that was just detached.
-The unfortunate complexity of the instruction is due to the fact that the content of the current stack needs to be examined by the `$responder` in order to determine *if* the stack should be detached (and the `$label` specifies how), but the rest of the response must not depend on the current stack because it might be concluded after being attached to a completely different stack (so the `$rout` specifies how to conclude the response).
+The unfortunate complexity of the instruction is due to the fact that the content of the current stack needs to be examined by the `$responder` in order to determine *if* the stack segment should be detached (and the `$label` specifies how), but the rest of the response must not depend on the current stack because it might be concluded after being attached to a completely different stack (so the `$rout` specifies how to conclude the response).

 ### Application&mdash;Async/Await